Advice-only Financial Planning (AoFP) is financial planning without financial intermediation.

 Globally, financial planning is typically a non-regulated activity.
 By removing regulation from the process, the planning firm removes over half of the operating costs of running the business.

-The cost of service delivery for NIFPs is low.
+The cost of service delivery for AoFPs is low.

 In most markets, providing advice on the buying and selling of investments is a regulated activity.
 The conduct risk lies in the selling, or rather the mis-selling, of investment products.
 This risk can be mitigated by separating advice and distribution.

-Imagine how the conduct risk is mitigated if you take away the product sale.
+Imagine how the conduct risk is mitigated if you remove the product sale.

-Financial planning becomes a regulated activity if it is provided with a view to providing another activity that is regulated.
+Financial planning becomes a regulated activity if provided to provide another regulated activity.
 For example, financial planning is regulated where it is provided with a view to financial intermediation.
 That is when there is no wall.

-Providing life planning, financial planning, generic or general advice on types of investments, financial education, publicly available surveys, studies, or information, lifetime cashflow forecasts, explanation of product features and benefits, financial accounts, generally are not regulated activities.
-In fact, everything a retail consumer needs to make well-informed decisions can be accessed without recourse to a financial intermediary.
+Providing life planning, financial planning, generic or general advice on types of investments, financial education, publicly available surveys, studies, or information, lifetime cashflow forecasts, explanation of product features and benefits, and financial accounts generally are not regulated activities.
+Everything a retail consumer needs to make well-informed decisions can be accessed without recourse to a financial intermediary.

-When asked for an opinion on the buying and selling of a particular investment, the NIFP simply highlights in a balanced way the accessibility, options, features, benefits, and charges available to the investor of direct to consumer or advised routes for the investor to make a well-informed decision.
+When asked for an opinion on buying and selling a particular investment, the AoFP highlights in a balanced way the accessibility, options, features, benefits, and charges available to the investor of direct-to-consumer or advised routes for the investor to make a well-informed decision.

-Surveys show that whether advised or not the most popular outcome is readily understood, well-diversified and low-cost investments that are already available from a range of providers.
-Why pay the extra for intermediation?
+Surveys show that whether advised or not, the most popular outcome is readily understood, well-diversified and low-cost investments already available from a range of providers.
+Why pay the extra for intermediation in a commoditised market?

-Nine times out of ten, the financial plan recommends "work" (what you do for a living) not products.
+Nine times out of ten, the financial plan recommends "work" (what you do for a living), not products.
 That produces the all-important income-producing asset.
 We produce asset strategies to convert revenue to passive income, income that continues when your work stops.

 Artificial intelligence systems (Robo-advisers) produce recommendations to increase income or reduce expenditure when there are shortfalls in income versus expenditure.